 One method that seems to be gaining popularity in recent years that increases both teacher effectiveness and student achievement simultaneously is the idea of departmentalizing, also referred to as platooning.
 To departmentalize means to divide up instruction into departments where each teacher on a grade level team leads the teaching of one to two subject areas for a longer chunk of time rather than teaching all of the subjects for short spurts of time.
 Since teachers divvy up the instruction workload, students then travel to every teacher’s classroom throughout the day so that they receive all of the required grade level content.

+Teachers will also have lots of logistical questions for how to set up and adjust to a departmentalizing model in their classrooms.
 Below are tips and tricks for teachers to successfully departmentalize across their grade level:

 Student Behavior Expectations